MihailDev/context-generator/src/McpServer/ProblemSolver/Data/DefaultInstructions/AnalyzeInstruction.md

-## Analyze Step Instructions
+# Analyze Step Instructions

-Review the problem details and continue with your analysis:

-1. **Review the problem description**:
+Start Multi Round Analyze

+## Analyze Round Steps:

+### Step 1: Review the brainstorming draft
 - Ensure you understand the key requirements
 - Identify any missing information

-2. **Confirm or update the problem type**:
-    - Feature, Bug, Research, or Refactoring

-3. **Verify the default project**:
-    - Ensure the correct project is identified
+- Get necessary context

+### Step 2: Collect Context
+- Collect context: folders, files, vendor packages
+- Write Context Notes if needed

-4. **Finalize the brainstorming draft**:
+### Step 3: Finalize the brainstorming draft
+- Summarize draft and context
+- Save Draft and Context
-    - Complete any unfinished sections
+- if exist any unfinished sections go to the next round of analysis
+- if you cannot finish the section, ask for help
 - Add additional insights or considerations

-When ready, save your final brainstorming draft using the SaveBrainstormingDraftAction.
+### Step 4: Approve the brainstorming draft
+- Don't start this step without saving a draft
+- You need ack to approve
+- if approve run action, Approve brainstorming draft
+- else go to the next round of analysis